d-chambers/Detex/README.md

 Once we have detected new events we can instruct detex to extract the waveforms of the new detections.
-With the extracted waveforms phase picks can be made in order to located the newly-found events, cross correlation lag times can be calculated with the clustering and the detected events can be used to create a new detector to potentially find more events.
+With the extracted waveforms phase picks can be made in order to located the newly-found events, cross correlation lag times can be calculated with the clustering object and the detected events can be used to create a new detector to potentially find even more events.

     res.writeDetections(eventDir='DetectedEvents',updateTemKey=False)

 Now the waveforms of the newly detected events have been stored with the same directory structure as the TemplateWaveForms directory in a directory named DetectedEvents (because this is the argument we assigned to it).
 A new template key of the detected events can also be created, or by default the current template key csv will be updated with the newly detected events.
 The naming convention is the same but detected events will have a lowercase "d," for detected, at the start of the name string.
-The entire process can then be repeated to try and detect even more events, but in this case we know we have found all that there is to find.

 Note that detex has created a log (detex_log.log) that can be useful in debugging.